FraterCCCLXIII/panentheon/docs/lineage.md

 #### **Clare W. Graves (1914-1986)**
 The creator of the developmental model that later became known as **Spiral Dynamics**, Graves explored how human values and consciousness evolve through different stages, influencing later developmental and integral philosophies.

+#### **Thomas Berry (1914-2009)**
+An eco-theologian and cultural historian, Berry emphasized the need to align human development with the evolutionary processes of the universe.
+His work integrates ecological spirituality with developmental theories, focusing on the dynamic interrelationship between human consciousness and the Earth.

 #### **John B. Cobb Jr. (1925-)**
 A key figure in process theology, Cobb integrated process philosophy with ecological and ethical concerns, emphasizing that God is deeply involved in the evolutionary processes of the universe, particularly in how we interact with the environment and each other.